ywkawai/FE-Project/INSTALL.md

  `% make run`

- In the directory of 'visualize', several python scripts with matplotlib are prepared for visualizing simulation results.
+ The directory of 'visualize' includes several scripts using Python libraries (e.g., xarray and matplotlib).
+ To visualize the simulation result using the scripts,

+  `% make vis`